How to Choose the Right Anchor

 Everything else, while important, is far down the list from these items.
 Presuming no catastrophic failure of any part of your ground tackle, these are the 3 things that will keep you and your boat off the beach when everything else around you is going to hell.

 Matching the Anchor to Your Boating Style

 Whether you have a daysailer or a bluewater passagemaker, the anchor selection process begins with knowing the bottom types you expect to encounter.
-While having a selection of anchors on board for every conceivable bottom type is the perfect solution, space considerations, your budget, or both, typically means a compromise will have to be made.
-On the plus side, with the newer generation of anchors, your compromise may not have to be as severe as it was 40 years ago when all you had to choose from was a Danforth or a CQR plow.
+While having a selection of anchors onboard for every conceivable bottom type is the perfect solution; life is full of compromises.
+Space considerations, your budget, or both, typically means a you will typically have to limit your choice to (2).
+On larger boats maybe (3).
+On the plus side, with the newer generation of anchors, your compromise may not have to be as severe as it was 50 years ago when all you had to choose from was prettyt much a Danforth or a CQR.

 The #1 Anchor Rule

-"Choose an anchor design matched to the bottom conditions that you expect."
+"Choose an anchor matched to your vessel and the bottom conditions that you expect."